Generic Name: Ethosuximide Capsules (eth oh SUKS i mide)

 - Tell all of your health care providers that you take this medicine (ethosuximide capsules).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Do not stop taking this medicine (ethosuximide capsules) all of a sudden without calling your doctor.
-You may have a greater risk of side effects.
-If you need to stop this medicine, you will want to slowly stop it as ordered by your doctor.
+You may have a greater risk of seizures.
+If you need to stop this drug, you will want to slowly stop it as ordered by your doctor.

 - Very bad and sometimes deadly blood cell problems may happen.
 You will need to have blood tests while you take this medicine (ethosuximide capsules).
 Talk with your doctor.
 Tell your doctor right away if you have any signs of infection.